Are our smart meters getting smart fast enough to help us cope with the transition to sustainable energy? Image: REUTERS/Mike Blake

 Out of the 37 households participating in the experiment, 28 are producing their own electricity.
 A few others own a share of a larger solar PV system, for example, in an apartment building co-operative with roof installation.

 One of the PhD researchers involved in the project, Anselma Wörner, noted that participants did not express as many concerns about data security and trust as she had anticipated.
-The prosumers in particular seemed happy to form a small trading community because, in bypassing the central authority, they not only earned more for the electricity they sold back to the grid, they enjoyed monitoring their consumption and production and knowing that the electricity – and the money – was staying in the community.
+The prosumers, in particular, seemed happy to form a small trading community because, in bypassing the central authority, they not only earned more for the electricity they sold back to the grid through smart meters, they enjoyed monitoring their consumption and production and knowing that the electricity – and the money – was staying in the community.

 Of course, the electricity flowing into the grid from solar always stays in the community.
 Electrons follow the easiest path, so if your next door neighbour is producing a surplus and feeding it into the grid while you’re consuming, you are using their electricity, and vice-versa.
 What’s different in Walenstadt?
 Participants have options.
 They can choose to whom, when, and for what price they buy and sell electricity.